RosaDelic/ThesisFinalDegree/STDFnetwork/README.md

 We provide four implementations of the network:

-(1) Using Python with Numba and Functional Programming approach
+(1) Using Python with Numba and Functional Programming approach.

-(2) Using Matlab
+(2) Using Matlab.

-(3) Using Julia
+(3) Using Julia.

-(4) Using Python with Numba and Object Oriented Programming approach
+(4) Using Python with Numba and Object Oriented Programming approach.

 We consider the first 3 options as efficient enough for the users to execute them.
 Each of them contains a Main file in which the user can set the following parameters simulation parameters:

-    * Dnumber: Depression factor (f_D)
+    * Dnumber: Depression factor (f_D).

-    * Fnumber: Facilitation factor (f_F)
+    * Fnumber: Facilitation factor (f_F).

-    * P0_stf: Probability of release for the facilitation
+    * P0_stf: Probability of release for the facilitation .

     * t0: Initial time of the simulation.
-The program expectes 0 to be the initial time
+The program expectes 0 to be the initial time .

-    * tf: Final time of the simulation in ms
+    * tf: Final time of the simulation in ms.

-    * h: Discretization step used to integrate the network
+    * h: Discretization step used to integrate the network.

 After the simulation is completed, a file containig all the simulation results will be saved in the current folder in which the user is working.
 All implementations contain four distinguished files: